 Can TMJ Cause Dental Problems?

 Our TMJ specialists at Koala® Center For Sleep & TMJ Disorders offer comprehensive treatment for pediatric TMJ.
 So talk to us today.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Table of Contents:

 TMJ refers to the two temporomandibular joints that connect the jaw to the skull.
 Dysfunction with either one of these joints is known as TMD or temporomandibular joint disorder.
 One of the biggest concerns of dysfunction of the TMJ is a misaligned bite, which can cause problems chewing or talking, pain in the joint, and damage to the teeth.
 While most cases of TMD are mild and present symptoms of a grating or clicking sound known as crepitus, moderate to severe cases can result in chipped or broken teeth, which can result in infections and loss of a tooth.

 Yes, TMJ can affect the teeth.
 Known as bruxism, the chronic grinding of teeth can lead to several more compounding complications, such as headaches and damage to the teeth.
 Over time the friction from grinding wears down the protective enamel of the teeth, making them more sensitive and susceptible to irritations like food particles, beverages, and oral bacteria.
 If this problem is not appropriately addressed it can lead to cracks, fractures, and breaks in one or more teeth.
 Fortunately, dentists may be able to help address both TMJ disorders and sensitive teeth.
 They may use a custom-designed oral appliance or even restorative dental treatments if deemed appropriate.